ryskn/cloud-images-sbom-tools/README.md

 pip install -r requirements.txt
 ```

-2. Ensure DNF/YUM is available on your system (standard on RHEL/Fedora/AlmaLinux)
+2. Ensure DNF is available on your system (standard on RHEL/Fedora/AlmaLinux)

 ## Dependencies